adr1enbe4udou1n/laranuxt-starter-kit/client/README.md

 ## [Build Setup](#build-setup)

-> You need to prepare API Backend before because you'll need to generate api code.
+* You need to prepare API Backend before because you'll need to generate api code.
 Here we suppose as you use http://localhost:8000 as backend base URL.
-> You also need to have Java 8 runtime installed to generate API client code !
+* You also need to have Java 8 runtime installed to generate API client code !
+* By default this generated code is git-ignored, simply remove "openapi" on .gitignore if you prefer to keep it on your repo.

 ``` bash
 # install dependencies